 - Use paper clips instead of staples: Paper clips are sustainable by design.
 When made of the traditional plain aluminum, they are readily recyclable and can be reused.
 Make sure to recycle your paper clips when you have exhausted their use and reuse them if people leave them in meetings.

 - Forget the screen saver: Removing your screen saver is a simple way to be sustainable.
 Screen savers use excess energy when you are away from your desk.
 Change your screen settings to "hibernate" or "sleep" when you're away from your computer for more than 10 minutes.

 - Avoid hidden power usage: Many devices have "standby" settings that draw power — sometimes as much as 15 or 20 watts — even when they're turned off.
 To make sure that your computer, monitor, printer, photocopy machine, television, etc. are all the way off, pull the plug rather than flipping the switch before heading out the door.
 To make it easier, try plugging hardware into a power strip with an on/off switch (or a smart power strip), the whole desktop setup can be turned off at once.

 - Turn off task lighting or overhead lights when you leave your office for meetings.
-Energy-saving is important, but the benefit gained from establishing a good habit and the message it sends to conserve when possible, is even more important.
+Saving energy is important, but the benefit gained from establishing a good habit, and the message it sends to conserve when possible, is even more important.